ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 ## Types of Machine Learning Systems

-In broad, there are 5 main types of machine learning systems that are:
+In broad, there are 3 main types of machine learning systems that are:

 * Supervised learning
 * Unsupervised learning
-* Semi-supervised learning
-* Self-supervised learning
 * Reinforcement learning

 Let's review all of these types to get a high level understanding of what's they really mean.